Sinacam/delegate/README.md

 Different delegates can't be converted even if sufficiently similar, wrap in a lambda instead.

 `is_delegate` and `is_delegate_v` checks whether a type is a delegate.

+When wrapping function pointers with delegate, check if the platform supports casting a function pointer to `void*`.

+Requires C++17.